atum@Tencent % cat blog/openclaw_security.md

 From a permissions perspective, the OpenClaw process is essentially you.
 It has exactly the same system permissions as you do—it can read your files, execute commands, and access your emails and chat records.
 You've essentially installed "another you" in your computer, and this "other you" reads content from the internet—content that anyone can write.

-As a security researcher, I thought these two types of risks would be the main obstacles to widespread adoption of desktop Agents.
+As a security researcher, I thought these three categories of risk would be the main obstacles to widespread adoption of desktop Agents.
 Users proved me wrong through their actions—OpenClaw exploded in popularity despite being essentially naked in terms of security and privacy.

 Figure 2: Users choose convenience over security